sixuanhan/nuggets/DESIGN.md

 `vis`: an array the visibility of the spot for each player

 ## Testing

 ### Unit Testing
-We will test the grid module independently at first.
-We will unit test small functions in both the client and the server to make sure they work.
+Each unit/module will be tested independently at first before being aggregated together.
+The grid module will be tested independently first, and then client and the server will be tested.
+Individual functions within each unit/module will be tested to ensure that they work properly.

 ### Integration Testing
 We will test our client with the given server, and then test our server with the given client.
+We can again log the messages being sent back and forth between the client and the server to ensure that the messages are being sent properly.

 ### System Testing
 We run the client and server together on the same device and on different devices and test all functions and edge cases.
-The game will be played and tested to ensure that not only do all the desired game mechanics work as intended, but also the game behaves properly in special edge cases.
+The game will be played and tested numerous times to ensure that not only do all the desired game mechanics work as intended, but also the game behaves properly in special edge cases.

+The following are some examples of "special" cases that we consider testing:
+* Invalid keystrokes
+* Collisions between players and with walls
+* Having too many players join
+* Initializing a spectator session with an already existing specator
+* Players leaving/rejoining
+* Starting with too small of a window

+Moreover, it should be noted that we also use valgrind to test for memory leaks throughout testing to ensure that there are no problems memory-wise.

 ## Group Roles & Division of Work
 While all group members are responsible for the entirety of the project, we assign certain tasks for certain group members to prioritize and complete first: